 Today I finished a paper and I am now going to work on the writing pieces for our poster.
 Reid and I have also been working on a new wiring kit for the wind tunnel.

 Two days ago Reid and I got all of the fans working and we are now working on a new plan for laminar flow.
-We are also wait for another lab mate to calculate wind speed with the bread board contraption he made.
+We are also waiting for another lab mate to calculate wind speed with the breadboard contraption he made.
 We are also working on a 3d printed laminar flow nozzle that would replace the straws that we are currently working with.
-Then we will plan out a way to make the fans not hit each other when we stop and start the windtunnel.
+Then we will plan out a way to make the fans not hit each other when we stop and start the WindTunnel.

 For the past months Reid and I have been working on fixing the anemometer, which was harder than we thought it would be, and now calibrating the anemometer.
 The calibration curve we got was straight but not perfect.
 This is most likely from the friction and air resistance.
 We are currently fixing the motor.

-Today Reid and I have started to graph the m/s and voltage that the anemometer out puts.
+Today Reid and I have started to graph the m/s and voltage that the anemometer outputs.
 We also learned that our anemometer was broken yesterday.
 So, today we are fixing that and graphing our outputs.
-We are now finishing up the fixing of the anemometer and plan to be able to have it ready by next class.
+We are now finishing up the fixing of the anemometer and plan to be able to have it ready by the next class.

 Today we created a new rubber stopper by using the drill stand and a box cutter.
 The new stopper is smaller for the new nozzles.
 We still have to print the other 2 nozzles I designed but we are waiting for a test.
 We also are 3d printing multiple new chains as we lost the one we had during a test.
 We are also starting to prepare for a rocket launch during the test.

-Today I am working on the different nozzles.
+Today I am working on different nozzles.
 The nozzle we have at the moment fits on the bottle and stays on.
-We have only 3d printed one as we first need to solve the problem on hand.
-We realised that we can no longer use the rubber stopper so we need a 8mm x 10mm O-ring or a 6mm x 8mm O-ring to actually fit on the air compressor extension.
-The pros to the new nozzles is the small size of the exit hole.
-This is because all of the air/water will be pushed through a small, but not to small, hole which will make the bottle rocket have more force.
-The cons are that the water will spend more time in the rocket which may bring a problem.
-However we are very optimistic.
+We have only 3d printed ones as we first need to solve the problem on hand.
+We realized that we can no longer use the rubber stopper so we need an 8mm x 10mm O-ring or a 6mm x 8mm O-ring to fit on the air compressor extension.
+The pros to the new nozzles are the small size of the exit hole.
+This is because all of the air/water will be pushed through a small, but not to the small, hole which will make the bottle rocket have more force.
+The cons are that the water will spend more time on the rocket which may bring a problem.
+However, we are very optimistic.